quadroops/pkg/log/README.md

 log.LevelFatal
 ```

+This log level only applied for standard logging and not for `ContextualLog`.

 ## Contextual

 The main concept of our "contextual log" is about how we manage / grouping our log based on some specific context.
 A "context" can be an event , a process or anything